simplygenius/atmos/README.md

 ## Features

 * Manages AWS authentication, including MFA
+* Integrated MFA token generation for convenience.
+This is technically not as secure since a laptop compromise exposes the key (vs a separate device for MFA).
+Plans to add yubikey support to get both convenience and security.
+* Integrated secret management, with per-secret access permissions to minimize exposure footprint if something gets compromised
 * Manages multiple independent environments (e.g. dev, staging, production), allowing them to be as similar or divergent as desired.
+* Automates separation of environments across AWS accounts
 * Secure by default
 * Common recipe patterns to simplify maximal use of higher level AWS components.
+* Sets up dns for your domain along with a wildcard certificate for hassle free ssl on your services
 * Free and open source core with a business friendly license (Apache)